 The starting point for this brief was to produce a design that made a better use of the existing space.
-Originally there had been a separate kitchen and breakfast room, and our clients were keen to explore the options available to them if this whole space was looked at afresh.
-They wanted us to create a modern, contemporary and light kitchen that utilised the space better, but one that did not feel clinical or austere with glossy surfaces.
+Originally there had been a separate kitchen and breakfast room.
+Our clients were keen to explore the options available to them if this whole space was looked at afresh.
+We created a contemporary, stylish suburban kitchen that utilised the space better, and still felt homely.

-In addition, the home was transitioning from a space dedicated to raising a family and embracing its next era as a modernised contemporary oasis for a couple who love to entertain.
-The new kitchen needed to be practical but sophisticated to make hosting easy and enjoyable.
+In addition, the home was transitioning from a space dedicated to raising a family, to a fresh and modern contemporary space for a couple who love to entertain.
+The new kitchen needed to be practical and sophisticated, to make hosting easy and enjoyable.

 The first nut for us to crack was to identify the best use of the whole space.
-We advised opening up the kitchen and breakfast room but not into a completely open plan space.
+We advised opening up the kitchen and breakfast room but, not into a completely open plan space.
 Our design removed just part of the partition wall.
-This creates great flow and light between the two spaces, but retains practical wall space in the kitchen, and keeping a degree of separation between the two zones.
+This creates great flow and light between the two spaces, but retains practical wall space in the kitchen.
+This also keeps a degree of separation between the two zones.

 Our design relocated the hob to the longer length of worktop, making the space much more practical for cooking and working.

 We were keen to create a space that whilst felt fresh and contemporary, was not too severe or featureless.
-Our handleless shallow shaker design cabinetry was the perfect fit for the brief.
+Our handleless shallow shaker design cabinetry was the perfect solution to create a stylish suburban kitchen.
 The handleless design created the seamless, contemporary look whilst the matte chalk painted doors softened the overall feel.

 The Strata Statuario Quartz worktops add a real sophistication to the kitchen and our clients really loved how the veining in the worktop runs seamlessly into the upstand.

 One of our favourite details in this stylish suburban kitchen is the mustard coloured splashback.
 It really brings the whole concept together.
 This shade of yellow injects just the right flash of colour, bounces the light around the space and we think it creates just the most fabulous feature.